MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/cluster-set.md

 There are a few requirements and limitations for using cluster sets:

-- All member clusters in a cluster set must be in the same Active Directory (AD)forest.
+- All member clusters in a cluster set must be in the same Active Directory (AD) forest.

 - Member servers in the set must be running the same version of operating system.
-Mixing the two versions is not an available option as you cannot live migrate virtual machines between the two separate operating systems.
-You can have a cluster set that consists of any one (but not multiple) of the below options:
+Mixing two versions isn't an available option because you can't live-migrate virtual machines between two separate operating systems.
+You can have a cluster set that consists of any one, but not multiples, of the following options:

 		- Windows Server 2019 Failover Clustering and Windows Server 2019 Failover Clustering
 		- Windows Server 2019 Failover Clustering and Windows Server 2019 Storage Spaces Direct
 		- Windows Server 2019 Storage Spaces Direct and Windows Server 2019 Storage Spaces Direct
 		- Azure Stack HCI version 20H2 and Azure Stack HCI version 20H2

-- Identical processor hardware is needed for all member servers in order for live migration between member clusters to occur; else, CPU Processor Compatibility must be selected under the settings of the virtual machines.
+- Identical processor hardware is needed for all member servers for live migration between member clusters to occur; otherwise, you must select **CPU Processor Compatibility** in virtual machines settings.

 - Cluster set VMs must be manually live-migrated across clusters - they cannot automatically failover.